ElvisTheCoder/FitnessApp/BusinessModel.md

-Promblem Statement: Customers are having to use to many different fitness apps AND Fitness Influnencers have to create their own websites and infructure to sell their workout programs.
+Problem Statement: Customers are having to use to many different fitness apps AND Fitness Influnencers have to create their own websites and infructure to sell their workout programs.

 Economics:
 	- $19.99/month.